DanialIdham/Test-Duck-Feeding-System-FE/README.md

-I ran this using NPM start
+Run this using NPM

-I implemented redux thunk for the fun of it.
-I mean why not.
+I implemented this using Redux Thunk and the material ui libaray for the design.